-Olivier Delbard is a Professor in the Law, Economics and Humanities Department He has been working on CSR and sustainability for 25 years.
+Olivier Delbard is a Professor and the Coordinator of the Sustainabilty Department.
+He has been working on CSR and sustainability for 25 years.
 Olivier is also interested in the management of culture as well as ethics in the Anglo-Saxon world.

 Olivier holds a Doctorate degree from the University of Paris IV Sorbonne (1995); his dissertation dealt with environmental philosophy and ethics in Anglo-Saxon culture.
 He obtained his HDR (French qualification for PhD supervision) in Economics in 2010.